 Dear [Mr./Ms. Last Name]:

-Thank you very much for your time today [or yesterday or the date] at [time]to discuss the position of [job title].
+Thank you very much for your time today [or yesterday or the date] to discuss the position of [job title].
 I appreciate the opportunity to learn more about this job, and I look forward to discussing this position in person [on date and time, if the in-person interview was scheduled].

 [Reference anything you said that seemed important to the interviewer, like: As we discussed, I find the technology related to using cloud computing fascinating and an amazing opportunity for the future, but security is also a major concern.
 Keeping XYZ Company's information safe would be a top priority for the person in this job, and I would love to dig deeply into the protective technologies, as well as the threats, to avoid future problems.]